 Depending on your personal situation, the act of applying the spray or cream can be an issue.

 If you’re in a relationship, or with an understanding person, it’s probably not so much of an issue – especially if you know exactly when you’re going to have sex.

 But if you’re with a new partner, or it’s spontaneous sex, it can be a bit of a passion killer to pop into the bathroom to apply it and then wait to wash it off.

 My advice is to just be up front about it and make the most of that time to focus on giving your partner some amazing foreplay.
 Hopefully they’ll be too busy being pleasured to make you feel awkward about the cream.

 5. Not a cure – the long-term cost

-Desensitizing products can’t cure premature ejaculation.
-So if you choose to use them on an on-going basis, you’re potentially heading for a sex mortgage.
+Desensitizing products can’t cure premature ejaculation, so if you choose to use them on an ongoing basis, you’ll have to keep buying them.

 If you have the money, you might feel that it’s worth the cost.
 And even if you don’t have all the money in the world, the chances are you’ll still find enough for the upkeep of your sex life.
 But at the end of the day, the cost will add up if you have an active life between the sheets.

 As you can see, there are good reasons for and against using a desensitizing product.
 The main positives are that they are easy to get, work quickly and you don’t have to put any effort into learning ejaculation control.